-In 1770, widow Katharina Lehmann and her son moved from Katharinenstadt to Susannental.
+In 1770, widow Katharina Lehmann and her son Johann Georg moved from Kind to Susannental.

 The Oranienbaum passenger list records that Konrad Lehmann was a miller from the German region of Hessen.
 The 1767 census records that he was a farmer from the German village of Blankenstein in the Hessen region.

 - Mai, Brent Alan.
 1798 Census of the German Colonies along the Volga: Economy, Population, and Agriculture (Lincoln, NE: American Historical Society of Germans from Russia, 1999): Ss06, Ss12, Mv1267.

 - Pleve, Igor.
 Einwanderung in das Wolgagebiet, 1764-1767 Band 3 (Göttingen: Göttinger Arbeitskreis, 2005): 354.

 - Pleve, Igor.
 Lists of Colonists to Russia in 1766: Reports by Ivan Kulberg (Saratov: Saratov State Technical University, 2010): #5347.